• Skip to primary navigation

 Ingredient Overview

-This is what you'll need to make this simple and easy Cuban black bean recipe using cans of black beans.
+This is what you'll need to make this simple, easy Cuban black bean recipe using canned black beans.

 Easy Cuban Canned Black Beans ingredients.